 Install WordPress on DigitalOcean

-Before we proceed with installing WordPress, we need to make sure that the Nginx web server configuration is correctly set up to listen to the WordPress domain and root directory.
+Before we install WordPress, we need to ensure that the Nginx web server configuration is correctly set up to listen to the WordPress domain and root directory.

 We are going to use the default Nginx virtual host file located under /etc/nginx/sites-available/ to listen to our domain name and PHP Processor socket.